 I’m sure we all feel the same way about fees, but we understand that they are a necessary evil.
 I consider myself a good consumer (I pay my bills on time), but we all slip now and then.
 When I get hit with a fee, I always try to get it waived.
 Otherwise, I feel as though the fee is… Read More

 I have a nerdy confession to make… I enjoy budgeting.
 I like big spreadsheets and I cannot lie.
 In the accounting world, staring at spreadsheets is about 99.9% of your job.
-Those spreadsheets were boring, but I found myself addicted to using spreadsheets for my own personal income statements, profit & loss statements, and balance sheets.
+Those spreadsheets were boring, but I found myself addicted to using spreadsheets in my personal life.